primer/contribute/content/how-to-contribute.md

 If you have a question, feedback or suggestion, you can start a new [discussion](https://github.com/github/primer/discussions) (GitHub staff only), or have a look at existing ones.

-The Design Infrastructure team holds office hours once a week and anyone at GitHub can join, ask questions and participate in ongoing conversations.
+Primer office hours are held once a week and anyone at GitHub can join, ask questions and participate in ongoing conversations.
 The office hours Zoom invite links are posted in Slack before the meeting starts.

 ## Propose a new UI pattern